Positions

 04 The words a CP signs are the CP’s words.

 The product does not put AI between you and the criterion responses a Competent Person signs.
 You draft every response.
-The right-panel guidance in the app is human-authored and reviewed, not AI output.

 05 No body certifies software against the JORC Code.